 The Amplid Aloha Vibes did wasn’t easy to turn in uneven snow but this softer flex had some dampness and chatter absorption to it for me at 185-190lbs.
 For Davey, he was just too big and this bucked a bit too much for him.

-With a 22” stance width you can set it -8” back from center of board if you measure from the center of the swallow tail.
-I forgot to measure from the end of the tail but it would be a good bit less.
-Probably 5” or 6” back but there is no denying this is very set back.
+With a 22” stance width, you can set it -8” back from the center of the board if you measure from the center of the swallow tail.
+I forgot to measure from the end of the tail, but it would be a good bit less.
+Probably 5” or 6” back, but there is no denying this is very setback.

 What I liked about the Amplid Aloha Vibes is how not tapered and set back it felt.
 I think Davey wanted a very slashy/turny ride.
 This isn’t that.
-It can slash but it likes a less back foot weighted turn in pow riding which is cool because usually more center weighted/plaining kind of riding tends to lead to cartwheeling if you get off your game.
+It can slash, but it likes a less back-foot-weighted turn in pow riding, which is cool because usually, more center-weighted/planning kind of riding tends to lead to cartwheeling if you get off your game.
 This doesn’t.